modal-inria/Kernalytics/doc/scala.md

 As well as those constructs:

-- patten matching using case classes, similar to the end of this tutorial: https://www.tutorialspoint.com/scala/scala_pattern_matching.htm
+- patten matching using case classes, similar to the end of [this tutorial](https://www.tutorialspoint.com/scala/scala_pattern_matching.htm)
 - monads (described below)
 - for / yield (described below)